dvdvideo1234/TrackAssemblyTool/readme.md

      or download the last stable release:
      https://github.com/dvdvideo1234/TrackAssemblyTool/releases
-     and extract it inside ..\GarrysMod\garrysmod\addons You can find the tool in the "Constriction" section of Garry's mod "Q" menu under the name of "Track Assembly".
+     and extract it inside ..\GarrysMod\garrysmod\addons You can find the tool in the "Constriction" section of Garry's mod "Q" menu under the name of "Track assembly".
    On the right in the tool's menu, you can locate the track pieces tree.
    Expand the desired piece type to use for building your track by clicking on a node, then select the desired piece.
    If "trackassembly_enpntmscr" is set to "1"